2021 OL Reign season

-The 2021 OL Reign season is the team's ninth season of play and their ninth season in the National Women's Soccer League, the top division of women's soccer in the United States.
+The 2021 OL Reign season was the team's ninth season of play and their ninth season in the National Women's Soccer League, the top division of women's soccer in the United States.

 On July 2, 2021, head coach Farid Benstiti resigned and was replaced by assistant coach Sam Laity in an interim capacity.
 Benstiti finished with a 2–1–4 record in the regular season.

 On July 15, 2021, the team announced that Laura Harvey would return as head coach after the Tokyo Olympics, where she was serving as an assistant coach for the United States women's national team.
 Harvey officially assumed head coaching duties on August 9, 2021.